SarthakMakhija/tech-lessons-posts/content/en/blog/designing_lfu_cache/index.md

 ---
 author: "Sarthak Makhija"
-title: "Designing an LFU cache"
+title: "Designing an in-memory LFU cache"
 date: 2023-05-26
 description: "I had been working on building an in-memory LFU cache (least frequently used cache) and now that it is done, I thought of writing about the building blocks of an LFU cache.
 This article shares the building blocks of an LFU cache along with the ideas from two research papers: BP-Wrapper and TinyLFU."
 tags: ["Cache", "TinyLFU", "CacheD"]